-Our indebtedness may limit our ability to borrow additional funds or capitalize on acquisition or other business opportunities, in addition to impairing our ability to fulfill our debt obligations under our senior notes.
+Our indebtedness may limit our ability to borrow additional funds, make distributions to our unitholders, or capitalize on acquisition or other business opportunities, in addition to impairing our ability to fulfill our debt obligation under our senior notes.

-Our leverage, various limitations in our credit facility, other restrictions governing our indebtedness and the indenture governing our senior notes may reduce our ability to incur additional indebtedness, to engage in some transactions and to capitalize on acquisition or other business opportunities.
+As of June 30, 2009, we had approximately \$1.1 billion of total outstanding indebtedness.
+Our leverage, various limitations in our credit facility, other restrictions governing our indebtedness and the indentures governing the notes may reduce our ability to incur additional indebtedness, to engage in some transactions and to capitalize on acquisition or other business opportunities.

-Our indebtedness and other financial obligations could have important consequences to you.
+Our indebtedness and other financial obligations could have important consequences.
 For example, they could:

-- make it more difficult for us to satisfy our obligations with respect to our indebtedness; - impair our ability to obtain additional financing in the future for working capital, capital expenditures, acquisitions, general partnership purposes or other purposes; - · result in higher interest expense in the event of increases in interest rates since some of our debt is, and will continue to be, at variable rates of interest; - have a material adverse effect on us if we fail to comply with financial and restrictive covenants in our debt agreements and an event of default occurs as a result of that failure that is not cured or waived;
+- · make it more difficult for us to make distributions to our unitholders; - impair our ability to obtain additional financing in the future for working capital, capital expenditures, acquisitions, general partnership purposes or other purposes; - result in higher interest expense in the event of increases in interest rates since some of our debt is, and will continue to be, at variable rates of interest: - have a material adverse effect on us if we fail to comply with financial and restrictive covenants in our debt agreements and an event of default occurs as a result of that failure that is not cured or waived; - require us to dedicate a substantial portion of our cash flow to payments of our indebtedness and other financial obligations, thereby reducing the availability of our cash flow to fund working capital, capital expenditures and other general partnership requirements;

-- require us to dedicate a substantial portion of our cash flow to payments of our indebtedness and other financial obligations, thereby reducing the availability of our cash flow to fund working capital, capital expenditures and other general partnership requirements; - · limit our flexibility in planning for, or reacting to, changes in our business and the propane industry; and - place us at a competitive disadvantage compared to our competitors that have proportionately less debt.
+- · limit our flexibility in planning for, or reacting to, changes in our business and the propane industry; and - place us at a competitive disadvantage compared to our competitors that have proportionately less debt.